 Sometimes we get emails asking, “what’s the best memory foam pillow?”

 Before I attempt to answer this question, let me confess that I’m not a big fan of memory foam pillows.
 I’ve tested several types and their foul odor consistently turns me off.
 Memory foam is manufactured using polyurethane and several other chemicals.
 Because of the volatile organic compounds (VOCs) contained, memory foam unfortunately smells much like paint or calk.
 The cause of this stench is referred to as “off-gassing.”
 It is a common and well-documented issue and is the most frequent complaint that consumers have with memory foam.
-The off-gassing issue isn’t limited to the smell; there are various reports and studies which indicate that memory foam may be somewhat toxic. *sigh*
+To make matters worse, there are various reports and studies which indicate that memory foam may be somewhat toxic. *sigh*

 The best memory foam pillow is NOT the solid loaf type.